sefnyn/python_study_group/cheatsheets/gitcommand.md

   git clone https://github.com/sefnyn/python_study_group.git

-## Check status of python_study_group repository:
+## Show status of python_study_group repository:
   cd python_study_group
   git status

-  Computer might say:
+  If local and remote repos are the same, computer will say:
     On branch main
     Your branch is up to date with 'origin/main'.